TheClub4/fiftygram/README.md

 # Fiftygram

-An app that allows usres to apply filters to photos, more specifiacally: noir, fade, sepia, and vintage.
+An app that allows users to apply filters to photos, more specifiacally: noir, fade, sepia, and vintage.

 ## References
 Apple Developer Documentation on Core Image Filter Reference: